roc-streaming/roc-vad/HACKING.md

 ```

 If you frequently do a full clean and rebuild, it can significantly speed up your workflow.

-### Linker symbols

-All dependencies are build into static libraries and linked into the driver.
-All driver symbols, except plugin entry point, are hidden.

-There are two important reasons for this:

-* We can not use shared libraries for common stuff like gRPC or spdlog, because if other CoreAudio plugins will also use them, they may need different versions, and there will be a conflict.

-* After statically linking these libraries, we can not allow exporting their symbols from our plugin, because, again, if other plugins will use the same libraries, symbols from our plugin may overlap with the same symbols from other plugins, and there will be a mess.

 ## Makefile targets